godotengine/godot-docs/tutorials/3d/spatial_material.rst

 Specifies how the specular blob will be rendered.
 The specular blob represents the shape of a light source reflected in the object.

 * **ShlickGGX:** The most common blob used by PBR 3D engines nowadays.
 * **Blinn:** Common in previous-generation engines.
-Not worth using nowadays, but left here for the sake of compatibility.
+Not worth using nowadays but left here for the sake of compatibility.
 * **Phong:** Same as above.
 * **Toon:** Creates a toon blob, which changes size depending on roughness.
 * **Disabled:** Sometimes, that blob gets in the way.
 Be gone!